NoviceLive/unish/doc/v2-arch-install.rst

 Choose algorithms
 *****************

-Running benckmarks may help you choose the algorithms.
+Running benchmarks may help you choose the algorithms.

 Also, see `Encryption options for LUKS mode`_ and `Ciphers and modes of operation`_ for more information.